Eltham, Victoria: Appeal to artists

 Eltham is famous for the Montsalvat artist community, which built a rustic set of medieval-style buildings in the 1930s.

 Aside from the Montsalvat artist community, Eltham has also been home to artists such as Walter Withers and Neil Douglas, as well as to writers such as Alan Marshall and Mervyn Skipper.

 Education

 Primary schools include Eltham Primary School which was established in Little Eltham in July 1855, Our Lady Help of Christians Primary, Eltham East Primary and Eltham North Primary School.

 Eltham encompasses the state secondary school, Eltham High School, as well as a private girls secondary school, Catholic Ladies College, Eltham.
-Another private secondary school, Eltham College of Education, takes its name from Eltham, but is located in nearby Research.
+Another private secondary school, Eltham College, takes its name from Eltham, but is located in nearby Research.
 There are various childcare and early learning centres available.
 Several schools are also located in the exclusive connecting area of Eltham North, including St. Helena Secondary College, Plenty Valley International Montessori School, Holy Trinity Primary School, Glen Katherine Primary School and near Eltham College there is Research Primary.